 1. Ensuring that the Exercise of Voting Rights is in accordance with the Investment Objective and Policy of the Funds and Segregated Clients

-Hosking’s belief is that active ownership – in the form of long-term analysis of investments, active exercise of voting rights, and constructive engagement – improves management accountability, and long-term returns.
-Shareholder engagement is therefore integral to Hosking’s investment process.
+The Firm’s belief is that active ownership – in the form of long-term analysis of investments, active exercise of voting rights, and constructive engagement – improves management accountability, and long-term returns.
+Shareholder engagement is therefore integral to Hosking Partners’ investment process.

 The Firm votes proxies in accordance with the procedures set forth below and the procedures apply to any voting or consent rights with respect to securities of the Funds and Segregated Clients where delegated to the Firm.

-The Firm has entered into a proxy voting service agreement with Institutional Shareholder Services Inc. (“ISS”), dated 17 June 2014 (the “ISS Agreement”).
+The Firm continues to work under a proxy voting service agreement with Institutional Shareholder Services Inc. (“ISS”).

 ISS is a provider of corporate governance solutions for asset owners, investment managers, and asset service providers.
 ISS’ solutions include objective governance research and recommendations and end-to-end proxy voting and distribution solutions.